 3. Yield (Return) - The investment portfolio shall be designed in a manner that seeks to attain the highest rate of return, consistent with established safety and liquidity objectives.
-While it is acknowledged and understood that occasional measurement losses may occur, the overall portfolio should generally earn at least market interest rates (market-average rates of return throughout budgetary and economic cycles for similar investments).
+While it is acknowledged and understood that occasional measurement losses may occur, the rate of return on the investment portfolio should be designed to attain a market rate of return throughout budgetary and economic cycles for similar investments.